codelibs/fess-docs/en/12.7/user/search-boost.rst

 -----

 Boost search syntax is word^number, such as Apple^10.
-The number is boost-weighted value, and higer value is prior.
+The number is boost-weighted value, and higher value is prior.

 To search document which contains more apples than oranges,